kamuju/google-cloud-platform-samples.compute/ruby-client-library-example/README.md

     - google-api-client
     - thin
     - launchy
+    - highline
+- If you haven't installed the above gems, try this:
+    - 'sudo gem install google-api-client thin launchy highline'
 - The google-api-ruby-client library checked out locally, and this sample application running from inside of that repo.